 Award-winning and USA Today Bestselling author Dani Collins thrives on giving readers emotional, compelling, heart-soaring romance with some laughter and heat thrown in, just like real life.
-Mostly she writes contemporary romance for Harlequin Presents and Tule’s Montana Born, but her backlist of nearly sixty books also includes self-published erotic romance, romantic comedy, and even an epic medieval fantasy.
+Mostly she writes contemporary romance for Harlequin Presents and Tule’s Montana Born, but her backlist of sixty-plus books also includes self-published erotic romance, romantic comedy, and even an epic medieval fantasy.
 When she’s not writing—just kidding, she’s always writing.
 She lives in Christina Lake, BC with her high school sweetheart husband who occasionally coaxes her out of her attic office to visit their grown children.

 I was a reader from a young age.
 This is me at the logging camp where I spent my first two years.

 Later we moved to a small farm in Maple Ridge where my grandmother lived next door and the school library was my best friend.
 Cable didn’t come to our neck of the woods until I was twelve.

 High school was a number of questionable hair and fashion choices.